rajaraodv/loadcomponent/README.md

 ###Getting started
 1. Create `load.cmp`, `loadController.js` and `staticResourcesLoaded.evt` files in your org and copy contents from this here.
 2. Change namespace from `jam` to your org's namespace in all those files.
-3. Copy the component into your application's .app file (say myAuraApp.app)
+3. Load the `load` component into your application's .app file (say myAuraApp.app) like below.

 	```
+	//Loads css1.css, fileParallel1.js and fileParallel2.js in parallel.
+After all 3 are loaded it async loads fileSeries1.js and finally async loads DEPENDENT_on_fileSeries1.js.

 	<application>
 		<namespace:load